Counterdiabatic Optimised Local Driving: An Introduction to Counterdiabatic Optimised Local Driving

-In this work, we use the Powell minimization approach \cite{powell1964efficient} for the numerical optimisation as implemented in Python's \textit{SciPy} \cite{Pauli2020SciPy}.
-When performing this optimisation without any CD terms in the Hamiltonian, we refer to this approach as bare Powell optimisation (BPO), with bare referring to the lack of CD.
-Furthermore, we implement the chopped rendomised basis (CRAB) approach \cite{Caneva_chopped_2011,muller2021} and combine its methodology with that of COLD, to obtain the method of COLD-CRAB.
+In this work, we generally use the Powell minimization \cite{powell1964efficient} and dual annealing \cite{XIANG1997generalized} approaches for the numerical optimisation as implemented in Python's \textit{SciPy} \cite{Pauli2020SciPy}.
+When performing this optimisation without any CD terms in the Hamiltonian, we refer to them as bare Powell optimisation (BPO) and bare dual annealing (BDA) respectively, with bare referring to the lack of CD.
+Furthermore, we implement the chopped randomised basis (CRAB) approach \cite{Caneva_chopped_2011,muller2021} and combine its methodology with that of COLD, to obtain the method of COLD-CRAB.
 CRAB expands the size of the parameter landscape by employing randomisation, usually in the optimised pulse driving the system.
 The approach was first developed for quantum many-body problems whose simulation requires the time-dependent density matrix renormalization group, despite the fact that these were thought to not be tractable in the quantum control setting \cite{brif2010,muller2021}.
 CRAB has benefits in that it can avoid traps in the control landscape \cite{Rach2015}, and has built-in flexibility for open-loop or closed-loop optimisation \cite{heck2018,muller2021} although these advantages come at a higher computational cost due to requiring a far larger search-space for the optimisation.